ginstrom/paladin-novel/cline_docs/authoringGuidelines.md

     *   Outline any immediate next steps or reflections from the writing process.

 3.  **Update Project Roadmap (`cline_docs/projectRoadmap.md`):**
-    *   Log the completion of the chapter under the main goal of "Write 'The Reluctant Paladin' novel."
+    *   Log the completion of the chapter under the main goal of "Write 'Paladin's Rise' novel."
     *   Note any significant progress or milestones achieved.

 4.  **Update Codebase Summary (`cline_docs/codebaseSummary.md`):**